Divorce Mediation Checklist

 You and the other party get an opportunity to decide what works best for you and your children, and chances are that you will achieve more satisfactory results than you can expect to have from a court-ordered divorce.

-However, to make the most of your mediation process and ensure that it proceeds professionally and speedily, it is vital to come to the mediation session thoroughly prepared.
 Here is a comprehensive divorce mediation checklist that will help ensure that you don’t miss out on anything pertinent to the process.

 List of Documents